-Figure 1.
+Figure 3.
 Difference of Hill coefficients.
-(A) The difference between the mean of 124 Hill coefficients (training and validation data) are shown for each antimicrobial combination.
-High values are shown in and increasing blue colour gradient and low values in red.
-A pairwise t-test was made and non-significant differences (p value < 0.05) marked with a black cross.
-(B) Hierarchical clustering of hill coefficients.
+(A) The difference between the mean of 124 Hill coefficients (124 clinical strains examined) is shown for each antimicrobial combination.
+High values are shown in an increasingly intense blue colour gradient and low values in red.
+A pairwise t-test was performed and non-significant differences (p value < 0.05) marked with a black cross.
+(B) Hierarchical clustering of Hill coefficients.
 Rows represent Hill coefficients for different strains (N=124) and columns antimicrobials.
 Antimicrobials could be grouped in three similarity clusters.
 The distance dendrogram for the cluster was highlighted in green, yellow and red (p-value of chi square test 0.018).
 The distance dendrogram for the rows is not shown since none of the differences found was significant.